Water fill slow

 - The washer pauses mid-cycle as it struggles to reach the correct water level

-These problems are most commonly caused by a clogged or faulty water inlet valve, kinked supply hoses, or mineral buildup restricting water flow into the machine.
+Typically, these issues stem from a clogged or faulty water inlet valve, kinked supply hoses, or mineral buildup that restricts water flow into the washer.

 - Unplug the washing machine from the power outlet before starting any repair — never work on a live appliance.